 Local workers - Occupations - All industries

-Within the RDA Whyalla and Eyre Peninsula Region, the workforce has a similar proportion of Managers and Professionals compared to South Australia.
+In the RDA Whyalla and Eyre Peninsula Region, 16.7% of workers were Managers, compared to 20.2% in South Australia.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in RDA Whyalla and Eyre Peninsula Region;
+- The economic base and employment opportunities available in the RDA Whyalla and Eyre Peninsula Region;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and